 Pro Tip: Bearded dragons don’t like to see changes in their environment.
 They feel more secure and comfortable if kept in the same terrarium their whole life.

 In bearded dragon enclosures, front opening doors are preferred over the top opening.
 Approaching your beardie from above will cause stress as they will perceive you as a threat.
 (Predators mostly come from above).

 Front doors also provide easy access to the terrarium and help to make cleaning and maintenance easy.
 Top opening terrariums are hard to access especially with lighting and heating bulbs in the way.

-Other Important things to look for in bearded dragon terrarium
+Other Important things to look for in the bearded dragon terrarium

 - Needs to be able to house at least basic furniture without cluttering the ground excessively.